Everest Base Camp Trek Without Guide and Porter

 Day 4: Phakding to Namche Bazar

 Today the trail takes you through a pine forest, small villages, and streams.
 The trail today will be longer as you have to walk for an average of 5-6 hours.
 Starting our hike from Phakding, we continue our walk on the trail to the north and ascend the Benkar valley.
 Then, We will cross the Dudh Koshi River and pass through several villages like Chumoa and Monjo villages.
-Afterward, we will enter Everest National Park and continue to walk towards the suspension bridge.
+Afterward, we will enter Everest National Park and continue to walk toward the suspension bridge.
 After crossing the bridge, we pass Jorsale village and walk alongside the Dudh Koshi and Bhote Koshi rivers.
-Similarly, We will ascend on a steep trail and finally reach Namche Bazaar.
+Similarly, We will ascend a steep trail and finally reach Namche Bazaar.
 Overnight at Namche.

 Day 5: Acclimatization Day at Namche

 Namche lies at an altitude of around 3438m, so, to get adjusted to that altitude we will have an acclimatization day at Namche.
 Namche Bazar has one of the greatest Sherpa settlements and is the primary town of the Everest or Khumbu region.
-It has access to government offices, beautiful markets, ATMs, shops, restaurants, international brand sportswear showrooms to internet cafes, and cafes.
-So, you can stroll around the town in Namche today.
+It has access to government offices, beautiful markets, ATMs, shops, restaurants, international brand sportswear showrooms internet cafes, and cafes.
+So, you can stroll around the town of Namche today.

-Besides, on our acclimatization day today, we can hike-up to Sagarmatha National Park and enjoy the sunrise over the Himalayas including Mt.
+Besides, on our acclimatization day today, we can hike up to Sagarmatha National Park and enjoy the sunrise over the Himalayas including Mt.
 Everest, Lhotse, Nuptse, etc. Likewise, if you are interested in a day hike, you can trek to Khumjung village.
 Later after lunch, we will visit the Hillary School and a monastery that houses a yeti scalp!
 Overnight in Namche Bazaar.

 Day 6: Namche Bazaar to Tengboche

 After a day of acclimatization in Namche, we will hike to Tengboche today.
 From a perspective of elevation gain, this will be one of the toughest days of trekking.
 You will gain nearly 4,000 feet / 1,200 meters.
 The trek until Phunki is easy from there we ascend towards Tengboche village which is home to a famous monastery.
-Tengboche monastery, the biggest monastery in the Everest region.
-Located within the Sagarmatha National Park, a UNESCO World Heritage Site, the monastery offers stunning view of panoramic views of the Himalayas, including Mt.
+Tengboche monastery is the biggest monastery in the Everest region.
+Located within the Sagarmatha National Park, a UNESCO World Heritage Site, the monastery offers a stunning view of panoramic views of the Himalayas, including Mt.
 Everest, Nuptse, Lhotse, and Thamserku.
 The Monastery opens at 3:00 pm, so we have to reach there by 3 o’clock to observe a Buddhist religious ceremony.
 Overnight in Tengboche.

 Day 7: Tengboche to Dingboche

-From Tengboche, we will home to another place with famous monasteries and highly influenced Buddhist culture, Dingboche.
+From Tengboche, we will be home to another place with famous monasteries and highly influenced Buddhist culture, Dingboche.
 Our trail today descends through lush forests of birch, confer, and rhododendron.
 Your trek will be blessed with admirable good views of stunning peaks such as Mt.
 Everest, Lhotse, and Ama Dablam.
 Then, walk downhill to Debuche, cross the Imja River and rest at Pangboche.
 Rest at the upper Pangboche trail and get a glimpse of the Himalayan vista and also the Pangboche Monastery.
 Likewise, continue to walk to the Imja Valley and pass through the Lobuche River.